-Leah is a therapist and counsellor with a B. Ed and an M. Ed, as well as a Certificate in Cognitive Behavior Therapy (CBT) from the University of Toronto (OISE).
-She is a member of The Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists (OACCPP).
+Leah is a therapist and counsellor with an B. Ed, M. Ed, and RSW, and holds a Masters Degree in Social Work from Wilfrid Laurier University.
+She also has completed training and holds a Certificate in Cognitive Behavior Therapy (CBT) from the University of Toronto (OISE).
 She has experience providing therapy for children, adolescents, adults and couples, working in a variety of environments including schools, community mental health clinics, and private practice.

 Throughout her career Leah has been drawn to work that allows her to use her natural ability to connect to others deeply and make a positive impact on the lives of others.
 She strives to create an environment that will put her clients at ease and let them explore their thoughts, feelings and emotions without being judged.
 Her goal is to help clients through the process of breaking the negative patterns and habits they can't seem to break and to help them overcome any obstacles they may face so they can lead happier and more productive lives.